rnowotniak/jsekyll/README.md

 Only subset of Jekyll is supported.
 Simplified, but thants to its simplicity it allows to keep all processing under control.

-## TODO

-* fix 'serve' subcommand

-* permalink / routing / URLs
-* additional liquid tags:  { % link _posts/020302-fasd.md % } { % post_url % }
-* files structure (other that Jekyll's _/post/YYYY-MM-DD-....) - what then?

-Caveat: JSekyll is inspired with Jekyll and mimics large part of Jekyll, but it is far from 100% compabitle.

 ## Implemented features

 * Two modes: build / serve